sudorook/fonts-jambo/README.md

 Built with Iosevka 21.0.0 and Nerd Fonts 2.3.3.

-**NOTE:** To minimize file size, the compiled fonts are continually rebased to HEAD.
-This means that 1) the tree does not contain older variants and 2) any updates to the repository will trigger merge conflicts.
+**NOTE:** To minimize repository size, the compiled fonts are continually rebased to HEAD.
+This means that 1) the tree only contains build files for older variants instead of the actual font files, and 2) any updates to the repository will cause merge conflicts in already-cloned repositories.

-For 1), use the provided to configuration files to compile previous variants, and for 2), simply force-pull/merge updates.
+For 1), use the provided to configuration files to compile previous variants, and for 2), simply force-pull/merge updates or re-clone the repository.

 ## Alterations